-- (d) The quarterly, half-yearly and annual announcements as well as the related press releases on the results and financial position of the Company and the Group; - (e) The co-operation and assistance given by management to the Group's external and internal auditors; - (f) The re-appointment of the external auditors of the Group.
+- (e) The co-operation and assistance given by management to the Group's external and internal auditors; and - (f) The re-appointment of the external auditors of the Group.

 The Audit Committee has full access to and co-operation of management and has been given the resources required for it to discharge its function properly.
 It also has full discretion to invite any director and executive officer to attend its meetings.
 The external and internal auditors have unrestricted access to the Audit Committee.